-Ancestry.com Inc. (ACOM), the family- history research website, has asked potential buyers including Permira Advisers LLP and TPG Capital LP to increase their competing bids for a possible buyout, according to people familiar with the situation.
+Ancestry.com Inc. (ACOM:US), the family- history research website, has asked potential buyers including Permira Advisers LLP and TPG Capital LP to increase their competing bids for a possible buyout, according to people familiar with the situation.

 Talks are ongoing and a deal might not materialize, said one of the people, who asked not to be named because the process is private.
 Ancestry.com turned down a bid of $35 a share, another person said.
 KKR & Co. and Providence Equity Partners Inc. expressed interest early on yet didn’t submit bids because they consider the price too high, the people said.

 Ancestry.com’s shares have surged 34 percent since June 5, when Bloomberg reported that the company had hired Frank Quattrone’s Qatalyst Partners LLC to find buyers.
 The stock climbed 2.8 percent to $31.10 at the close in New York, for a market value of about $1.34 billion.